alldaygzchen/needcode/readme.md

 11. we can also use heap to sort array since remove is O(log(n)) thus O(nlog(n))
 12. heaps disadvantage: search, heap advantage: sort and min/max search

+# Advance heaps algorithm

+1. calculate median for unsorting array(nlog(n))
+2. considering array inserting a new value, it takes O(n) and finding the median is O(1)
+3. streaming value: inserting O(logn) and get median O(1)
+4. python does not have max heap (for small values)

 # Hashing

 1. treemap: insert:O(logn) remove:O(logn) search:O(logn) sorting:O(n)